nubenetes/awesome-kubernetes/docs/yaml.md

 - [yq 🌟](https://mikefarah.gitbook.io/yq/) is a lightweight and portable command-line YAML processor.
 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files. `yq` allows to query the yaml tree and highlights it:
     - ```k get svc a -o yaml | yq r -```
     - [dev.to: yq : A command line tool that will help you handle your YAML resources better 🌟](https://dev.to/vikcodes/yq-a-command-line-tool-that-will-help-you-handle-your-yaml-resources-better-8j9)
+    - [towardsdatascience.com: yq: Mastering YAML Processing in Command Line 🌟](https://towardsdatascience.com/yq-mastering-yaml-processing-in-command-line-e1ff5ebc0823) Learn to parse and manipulate YAML files more efficiently using yq command-line utility and this simple cheat sheet
 - [Kapitan](https://kapitan.dev/) Generic templated configuration management for Kubernetes, Terraform and other things.
 - [yaml.sh](https://www.yaml.sh/) A YAML parser completely in bash.
 [Yaml.sh — YAML Sans Helm](https://medium.com/@KarlKFI/yaml-sh-yaml-sans-helm-e983a3dfdaec)
 - [yh - YAML Highlighter](https://github.com/andreazorzetto/yh) is YAML syntax highlighter that works nicely with kubectl output